datastaxdevs/workshop-streaming-game/README.md

 Unfortunately such an all-server architecture is more complex to achieve.
-For instance, one has to introduce a "generation counter" to avoid accidentally triggering infinite loops of spurious player-position updates - you can see this ever-increasing generation counter if you inspect the player-position updates at the bottom of the application.
+For instance, one has to introduce a "generation counter" to avoid accidentally triggering infinite loops of spurious player-position updates - you can see this ever-increasing generation counter (`generation`) if you inspect the player-position updates at the bottom of the application.

 **Relevant parts of the code** for the server-side position validation: